leonardo-ra/PI/Setup/README.md

 **Step 3:**

-- **a)** If the TestBox is not performing any tests, close the TestBox Controll window.
+- **a)** If the TestBox is not performing any tests, close the TestBox Control window.

-- **b):** If a test is currently running on the TestBox, wait for its completion before closing the TestBox Controll window.
+- **b):** If a test is currently running on the TestBox, wait for its completion before closing the TestBox Control window.

-***NOTE:*** This prevents bugs/erroneous behaviour from the system, once it is rebooted.
+***NOTE:*** This prevents bugs/erroneous behaviour from the system once it is rebooted.
 It bears mentioning as well, that although not fatal, turning the TestBox off in the middle of a test is not recommended either.

 :white_check_mark: At this point the system should cease running completely :white_check_mark:

-**Step 4:** Restart the system in the aforementioned order (**Step 16:** Starting Sequence).
+**Step 4:** Restart the system in the previously mentioned order (**Step 16:** Starting Sequence).

 ## Reference Material and other Manuals